Things to Do Dominican Republic: Beaches, Hotels and Tips

 Saona Island: the most beautiful boat trip in the Dominican Republic

-The next day brings one of the most spectacular excursions of the entire trip: a boat ride to Saona Island.
-This protected nature reserve off the southeastern coast is about as close to paradise as you can get without wings.
-We drink from fresh coconuts, wander past colourful wooden houses and take photos that look almost too good to be real.
-On the way back the water turns so crystal clear and vividly blue that it genuinely looks Photoshopped.
+The next day brings one of the most spectacular excursions of the entire trip: a boat trip to Saona Island.
+This protected nature reserve is off the southeastern coast.
+About as close to paradise as you can get without wings.
+Boat trips to Isla Saona are among the most popular in the Dominican Republic.
+The island is one of the most beautiful in the country.
+We drink from fresh coconuts and wander past colourful wooden houses.
+The photos look almost too good to be real.
+On the way back the water turns so crystal clear and blue that it looks Photoshopped.
 It is not.
-Book this trip; you will not regret it.
+Bayahibe, a charming fishing village, serves as the gateway to Isla Saona.
+Book this trip!
+You will not regret it.

 BOOK THE BEST SAONA ISLAND BOAT TRIP